sonyphoebeb/JavaScript-/README.md

 🧾 Dynamic Ingredient Input – Enter ingredients separated by commas.

-📋 Display Neatly – Each beverage shows its ingredients in a <ul>.
+📋 Display Neatly – Each beverage shows its ingredients in a ul.

 🎯 Beginner-Friendly – Clean and simple JavaScript using class.